 Outdoors Kids Activities in Abu Dhabi

 Abu Dhabi is packed with parks.
 In the center of the city itself, there is an island too!.
-Umm al Emarat Park, many playgrounds and a botanical garden.
-Seasonally, they’ve a giant maze.
+Umm al Emarat Park, many playgrounds, and a botanical garden.
+Seasonally, they have a giant maze.

 MUSEUMS & GALLERIES